-- ◆ Continue to build on a coherent, high quality, research-informed curriculum that reflects the vision of the School. - ♦ Map and develop the life skills offer such that pupils become positive participating members of society and are ready for their next steps in education. - Remain aware of changes in qualifications in order to offer relevant, enriching and ambitious programs of study to meet the cohort's needs. - Develop the careers curriculum to meet the changing needs of the cohort by: - continuing to work towards meeting all of the Gatsby Benchmarks with specific focus on Benchmark 6 (Experiences of workplaces) and Benchmark 9 (Personal guidance); - being up to date with the current range of pathways for post-16 leavers and providing careers advice, guidance and work experience for KS4 pupils; - cementing links with our post-16 providers including work-based apprenticeships and colleges, to develop meaningful pathways for our leavers.
+- Ensure our coherent, high quality and research-informed curriculum continues to reflect the vision of the School. - Embed the Life Skills offer across a variety of subjects and opportunities utilising a range of staff - Teachers, Speech and Language Therapists and Occupational Therapists. - Develop the Life Skills offer such that pupils become positive participating members of society and are ready for their next steps in education and beyond. - Implement any changes in qualifications in order to offer relevant, enriching and ambitious programs of study to meet the cohort's needs. - Continue to build on the careers curriculum to meet the changing needs of the cohort by: - continuing to work towards meeting all of the Gatsby Benchmarks with specific focus on Benchmark 3 - addressing the needs of each pupil, and Benchmark 4 - Linking curriculum learning to careers. - being up-to-date with the current range of pathways for post-16 leavers and provide career advice, guidance and work experience for KS4 pupils. - cementing links with our post-16 providers including work-based apprenticeships and colleges, to develop meaningful pathways for our leavers.